-Dr. Roach, Chair; Dr. Skees
+Dr. Annear, Chair and Director of Nursing; Dr. Skees

 THE PURPOSE, GOAL, VALUES AND PHILOSOPHY OF THE CHARLES JR. AND BETTY JOHNSON SCHOOL OF NURSING AT GROVE CITY COLLEGE

 The Charles Jr. and Betty Johnson School of Nursing at Grove City College opened in the Fall of 2020.
 Grove City College partners with Butler County Community College to provide a robust nursing program that includes an Associate Degree in Applied Science achieved after the third year of study from Butler County Community College and a Bachelor of Science in Nursing degree from Grove City College achieved after the fourth year of study upon completion of all graduation requirements.